martin-hughes/libtmt/docs/FeatureCompleteness.md

 10. libtmt treats this as dsr(6) even though that's not strictly specified by the ansi terminfo details.

 11. There are no specific tests for `am`, but plenty of tests rely on the automatic margin behaviour.

+12. If a move would take the cursor beyond the end of the screen, it is handled wrongly.

 ## Unsupported Features